 Once all of the reserved category candidates are allotted into the seats, the remaining vacant reserved seats will be converted into unreserved category seats.

-The authorities released the GUJCET 2025 eligibility criteria on the official website.
-Candidates need to check the GUJCET information brochure for the eligibility criteria.
-The eligibility criteria comprise education qualification, nationality, and domicile.
+The authorities will release the GUJCET 2026 eligibility criteria on the official website.
+Candidates need to check the GUJCET eligibility criteria in the information brochure.
+The eligibility criteria will include education qualification, nationality, and domicile.
 Applicants must fulfil the GUJCET eligibility conditions to apply for the entrance test.
 Failure to meet these criteria will result in the cancellation of their candidature.
 Candidates must have studied Physics, Chemistry, and Mathematics as the main subjects for Engineering.
 Additionally, candidates should have scored 45% (40% for reserved categories) in Class 12.

 Nationality | Should be of Indian nationality |